 Our original process: for fairness, our class debated how to engage each candidate: asking the same questions to each candidate versus tailoring candidate-specific questions.
 The result was a process that combined both.
 Split into teams based on district, each student researched and contacted 2-4 candidates, asking general questions, and also often candidate-and-district-specific questions.
 We encouraged candidates to answer any of the questions sent, so that the result was less of a structured survey, and more of an email style interview to understand how each candidate engages the arts.

-Summer 2019 Graduate Students: Rachel Ballister, Aubrey Benasa, Jill Beckerman, Erin Burrows, Katrina Fasulo.
-Linnea Ingalls, Kaelyn McGowen, Paige Petrangelo, Megan Torgenson, Sam Van Waardhuizen, Tyson Walker, L.E.
+Summer 2019 Graduate Students: Andrea Ashton, Rachel Ballister, Aubrey Benasa, Jill Beckerman, Erin Burrows, Katrina Fasulo, Linnea Ingalls, Grace Lansing, Kaelyn McGowen, Paige Petrangelo, Megan Torgenson, Sam Van Waardhuizen, Tyson Walker, L.E.
 Webster

 Faculty Lead: Jasmine Mahmoud, PhD, Assistant Professor, Arts Leadership, Seattle University